 Perhaps because this is New England, many of the demonstration gardens combine rocks, water, and foliage.

-This stunning display garden features a Chinese Moon Gate garden.
+This stunning display garden features a Chinese Moon Gate garden from a previous show.

-Some of the biggest attention-grabbers at the Boston Flower and Garden Show are the display gardens featuring chickens and bees.
-As you can see in the above photo, this particular garden incorporates a colorful chicken coop (that's the blue and green structure) with a small "chicken yard."
+Some of the biggest attention-grabbers at the Boston Flower and Garden Show are always the display gardens featuring chickens and bees.
+As you can see in the above photo from a previous year, this particular garden incorporates a colorful chicken coop (that's the blue and green structure) with a small "chicken yard."

 Coming to the Garden Show from out of town?